Section Two: Student Rights and Responsibilities

 Ashford University believes in a zero tolerance policy for sexual misconduct.
 Members of the Ashford University community, guests and visitors have the right to be free from sexual violence.
 When an allegation of sexual misconduct is brought to the administration, and a respondent is found to have violated this policy, serious sanctions will be used to ensure that such actions are never repeated.
 All members of the community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
 The Ashford University Sexual Misconduct Policy has been developed to reaffirm these principles and to provide recourse for those individuals whose rights have been violated.
 This policy has dual purposes.
 It serves as a measure for the University to determine, after the fact, if behaviors trespass on community values.
 It also should serve as a guide for students on the expectations the University has, preventatively, for sexual communication, sexual responsibility, and sexual respect.

-For student complaints governed by Title IX (sexual misconduct, sexual violence, sexual harassment, stalking, intimate partner violence, etc.), the Office of Student Grievance Resolution has jurisdiction over all phases of investigations for all online and campus-based complaints.
-In these instances, the Office of Student Grievance Resolution has authority to enforce policies under the Student Community Standards.
+For student complaints governed by Title IX (sexual misconduct, sexual violence, sexual harassment, stalking, intimate partner violence, etc.), the Student Dispute Resolution Center has jurisdiction over all phases of investigations for all online and campus-based complaints.
+In these instances, the Student Dispute Resolution Center has authority to enforce policies under the Student Community Standards.
 The Conduct Administrator or designee has responsibility for conducting hearings on contested investigation findings, for determining sanctions, and for implementing sanctions under the Student Community Standards.

 SEXUAL MISCONDUCT OFFENSES INCLUDE, BUT ARE NOT LIMITED TO: